devchas/sendgrid_subscription_widget/README.md

 ### Usage

-In order to use this widget, drop the HTML in the form you altered in the index.html file into any website.
+In order to use this widget, drop the HTML from the form you altered in the index.html file earlier into any website.

 ### Customization